ali-rajabpour/ARPS-Scalp-Strategy/README.md

 ---

 ## Contributing
-Contributions to the ARPS - Advanced Trading Indicator Suite are welcome.
+Contributions to the ARPS Scalp Strategy Suite are welcome.
 Open an issue or submit a pull request to suggest features or improvements.